tfeltin/sefset_results/datadriven.md

 # Data-driven selection results

-The following shows the data-driven selection results for change amplitude, suspace-based and explainable AI.
-Each list shows the top 50 highest ranking features for an interface shudown on interface 10 (```HundredGigE0/0/0/10```)
+The following shows the data-driven selection results for change amplitude, Linear Discriminant Analysis, and Random Forest + SHAP.
+Each list shows the top 50 highest ranking features for an interface shudown on interface 10 (```HundredGigE0/0/0/10```), within an original dataset of 23650 features.

-## Change amplitude
+## Univariate Change Amplitude

 ```
 - Cisco-IOS-XR-ipv4-bgp-oper:bgp/instances/instance/instance-active/default-vrf/process-info[instance-name=default]path-attributes-entry-count